 - What kind of friends am I looking for during the next two-three years?

 At our first married assignment, all our friends were young couples without children.
 I worked full-time, so we got together at restaurants on the weekends.
 At the next base, I had babies, so all my friends were from a local Mom’s playgroup.
 At our overseas station, I only found part-time work, so I focused on travel and exploring the local culture, then writing about it.
-Now I am back in the States with three kids in school, so I can spend time exercising and working as a professional writer.
+Now I am back in the States with four out of five kids in school, so I can spend time exercising and working as a professional writer.
 ALL of those duty stations are now pieces of who I am.

 “Each PCS move is an opportunity to re-create yourself and make new resolutions.” ~The Seasoned Spouse